Arthur Blank: Personal life

 Blank has been married and divorced three times.
-He has three children with his first wife, Diana Blank (born 1942): Kenny Blank, Dena Blank Kimball, and Danielle Blank Thomsen; they divorced in 1993.
+He has three children with his first wife, Diana Blank.
+They divorced in 1993.
 In 1995, he married Stephanie V. Blank (born 1968), a Blowing Rock, North Carolina native and Appalachian State University graduate.
 They met when she worked as a designer at a Home Depot store in Atlanta.
-They had three children - Joshua Blank, Max Blank, and Kylie Blank - before being divorced.
+They had three children before being divorced.
 In June 2016, Blank married Angela Macuga (born 1968), who had three children from a previous marriage.
 They announced their pending divorce on January 1, 2019.

 Blank owns Mountain Sky Guest Ranch and West Creek Ranch outside Yellowstone National Park in Paradise Valley, Montana.
-He also owns a 90-meter (295 ft) $180 million superyacht named with Blank’s initials, "dreAMBoat", as well as several PGA TOUR Superstores.
+He also owns a 90 m, $180 million superyacht named with Blank's initials, dreAMBoat, as well as several PGA TOUR Superstores.

 On February 9, 2016, Blank disclosed that he had treatable prostate cancer.
 On March 17, 2016, Blank announced that he was cancer-free following treatment.